sblask/sblask.github.io/_posts/2016-08-17-my-first-steps-after-installing-xubuntu.markdown

    Window` (so it's the same thing as in Firefox)
  - Add CPU Graph, configure it to not have a frame and make the background color the same as the panel using the colour picker.
- - Change the format of the clock to `%A %d %B, %H:%M:%S`
+ - Change the format of the clock to `Week %V, %A %d %B, %H:%M:%S`

 ## Setup External Hardware